-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Rhode Island, real estate commission costs an average of $19,559 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Rhode Island, real estate commission costs an average of $22,396 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
 With listing fees of just 1.5%, you'll save thousands on realtor commission, putting more money in your pocket.